What is COBOL and Who Still Uses It?

 What is COBOL?

-In this code, the easiest part to understand will likely be the middle part — the portion that begins with MAIN-PROCEDURE.
-For example, on line 13 we are instantiating FIRST-NUMBER with the number 8.
+In this code, the easiest part to understand will likely be the middle part—the portion that begins with MAIN-PROCEDURE.
+For example, on line 13, we instantiate FIRST-NUMBER with the number 8.
 In new and less verbose languages, this would be done by declaring FIRST-NUMBER = 8.
 However, as specified in its name, COBOL was meant for business-oriented folks, not mathematicians.
 So, the idea was to make it as readable as possible.

 Let's take a look at the same program, except written in Python:

 So why is an article about COBOL bringing up Python?
-Because nearly every programmer will understand this Python code, but the COBOL code not so much.
-And therein lies the problem that companies today are facing.
+Nearly every programmer will understand this Python code, but not so much the COBOL code.
+Therein lies the problem that companies today are facing.

-What's worse, these many millions of COBOL code are more than likely completely undocumented.
-So, not only is there no documentation, but the folks who wrote it probably left the company 10 or 20 years ago.
-This leaves these companies in quite a bind, because as COVID-19 taught us, this COBOL code is not particularly scalable, and there are few professionals to maintain the code for scalability or oversee a transfer.
+What's worse, these millions of COBOL codes are more than likely completely undocumented.
+Not only is there no documentation, but the folks who wrote it probably left the company 10 or 20 years ago.
+This leaves these companies in quite a bind because, as COVID-19 taught us, this COBOL code is not particularly scalable, and there are few professionals to maintain the code for scalability or oversee a transfer.

 Would you want that job?
 Probably not, and very few do.
-After all, modern languages like Python and COBOL are very different beasts as shown above.
-This is the unfortunate COBOL quagmire that companies and federal agencies have found themselves in.
-COBOL code is unlikely to be removed anytime soon because there are not enough professionals with the technical know-how to do so, lack of technical documentation, and the business logic is too critical for any rewrites.
+After all, modern languages like Python and COBOL are very different beasts, as shown above.
+This is the unfortunate COBOL quagmire many companies and federal agencies have found themselves in.
+COBOL code is unlikely to be removed anytime soon because there are not enough professionals with the technical know-how to do so, there is a lack of technical documentation, and the business logic is too critical for any rewrites.

-There are many hurdles to leap over with regards to a COBOL rewrite.
+There are many hurdles to overcome with a COBOL rewrite.
 The best way to perform this Herculean task is very slowly and incrementally.
 The only other option is to accept COBOL and begin rigorously training new computer science graduates in the art of procedural programming.
-It will be up to the company making the decision as to whether the latter or former decisions are more desirable.
+The company will decide whether the latter or former decisions are more desirable.

 Final Thoughts about COBOL